ehmicky/Notes/Repository_helpers/presentation.md

 This repository contains notes I took from reading the documentation of diverse tools.

-This is intended only for my own usage, as it uses personal notation shorthands, and even sometimes French.
+This is intended only for my own usage, as it uses personal notation shorthands and (sometimes) French language.

 However you can get an idea of the content by looking up file names.